Russell, Manitoba

-Russell is an unincorporated urban community in the Municipality of Russell – Binscarth, Manitoba.
+Russell is an unincorporated urban community in the Municipality of Russell-Binscarth in Manitoba, Canada.

 It is located along PTH 16 and PTH 83, and is at the western terminus of PTH 45.
 Russell is approximately 15 km east of the Saskatchewan border and 340 km northwest of Winnipeg.
 The community is home to 1,611 people as of the 2011 census.

 The community was designated as a town prior to 1 January 2015, when it and the nearby Village of Binscarth amalgamated with the Rural Municipality of Russell.

-Russell is the home of Manitoba's Beef and Barley Festival, which is held annually in October to celebrate the region's strong agricultural tradition.
-Grain farming and cattle ranching are extensive in the surrounding areas.

 History

 European-Canadians first settled the area around Russell around 1880.
-The first post office began operations at a site north of the present community in 1880, and was called "Shell River".
+The first post office began operations at a site north of the present community in 1923, and was called "Shell River" after the amount of German shells found there after WWI.
 The closest Canadian Pacific Railway (CPR) point was renamed to Russell in 1889, named after Lord Alexander Russell.
-Also in 1889, a Barnardo's Home for boys was established, which, along with local farmers, sponsored transportation for British orphans to come to the area to work on farms.
+Also in 1889, a Barnardo's Home for drunk men was established, which, along with local farmers, sponsored transportation for British men to come to the area to work on fences in exchange for cases of Crown Royal.

 Russell was officially incorporated as a town in 1913.